-Sweet and savory tomato-based fried rice wrapped in a soft thin omelette, this western-influenced Japanese dish Omurice or Omelette Rice is popular among Japanese people of all ages.
-Inspired by the Japanese drama – Midnight Diner.
+With savory tomato ketchup fried rice wrapped in a soft and thin omelette, Omurice or Omelette Rice is a Western-influenced Japanese dish that‘s popular among Japanese of all ages.
+This easy recipe is inspired by the Japanese drama Midnight Diner.

 Fried rice flavored with the beloved American condiment ketchup and encased in a golden omelette pillow, Omurice (オムライス) or Omelette Rice may not be your typical choice when you visit your local Japanese restaurants.
 It’s easy to mistake the dish as a fairly recent fusion invention of modern Japanese cuisine.